FatGuyy/CLI-Downloader-rust/README.md

-# cobalt-cli
+# cli-downloader
-save what you love from your terminal
+save anything from your terminal
 ## how to get
 from the source code you can build with `cargo build --release`. or, go grab a binary from releases. theres currently a mac one, but i don't know how to run it on mac. you should probably build it yourself.
 ## how to use
-> [tocobaltcli] is the path or alias to the cobalt cli executable
+> [cli-downloader] is the path or alias to the cli-downloader executable

-for a list of all commands, you can run `[tocobaltcli] --help`, and it's similar to the below:
+for a list of all commands, you can run `[cli-downloader] --help`, and it's similar to the below:

 | flags                            | description                                                                               |
 |----------------------------------|-------------------------------------------------------------------------------------------|